 Polish Junior League of Massachusetts, Inc.

-All funds raised in the Polish Junior League of Massachusetts's Annual Fashion Show each fall are used for scholarships for college students of Polish heritage.
+All funds raised in the Polish Junior League of Massachusetts Annual Fashion Show each fall are used for scholarships for college students of Polish heritage.
 For an application please see www.polishjuniorleaguema.org.

 Vital Impact distributes scholarships annually to mature women over age 35, living in Massachusetts, who are embarking on a career transition.
-The application deadline for fall 2016 funding is June 15, 2016.
 Questions can be addressed to firstname.lastname@example.org, or 781-534-9190.
-Visit www.vital-impact.org for application details.
+Visit www.vital-impact.org for application deadlines and details.